norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 The job also has above the statutory minimum (5.6 weeks) paid holiday, though holiday periods are fixed in advance based on our contractual obligations.
-There are currently 6 full weeks plus UK Bank Holidays where we do not trade, forthcoming date until the end of 2015 can be found [here].
+There are currently 6 full weeks plus UK Bank Holidays where we do not trade, forthcoming dates until the end of 2015 can be found [here](/holiday-dates/).

 The starting wage will be £6.31-£7.05 per hour, depending on experience;
 rising to £7.65-£7.91 per hour if you succeed in being accepted as a full